How difficult is the TOEFL®?

 How hard is the Reading Section?

 Generally, the TOEFL reading section is designed so that the difficulty level is similar to authentic American news sources.
 Yet, the subject matter and vocabulary used are not exactly the same, since the TOEFL is aiming at a more academic approach.
 There are not as many history and science articles in the news as in the TOEFL.

 Compared to the news, it is said that the academic focus is what makes TOEFL slightly more difficult than the average written text that Americans face in everyday situations.
 According to a study in 2012, this higher level of difficulty of the TOEFL is due to the academic vocabulary, especially with the scientific articles.
 However, on the other hand, that also does not mean that the TOEFL will always be harder for you.
 The fact that TOEFL only talks about academic subjects and use university level academic vocabulary may work in your favor depending on your native language.
 Many academic vocabularies, especially the scientific ones, have Latin roots.
-So if your native language also has Latin roots such as Spanish, French, Italian, etc...you may find many academic vocabulary are easier to guess than conversational English.
-If your native language is not Latin-based, then the academic language of TOEFL does make it harder for you because academic terms are not often used in daily conversation and you may never heard of the words before the TOEFL.
+So if your native language also has Latin roots such as Spanish, French, Italian, etc...you may find many academic vocabularies are easier to guess than conversational English.
+If your native language is not Latin-based, then the academic language of TOEFL does make it harder for you because academic terms are not often used in daily conversation and you may have never heard of the words before.